Davis Cars-Privacy Notice

 Where do we store your personal data?

-Your personal data is also processed by staff operating in the UK who work for us or for one of our suppliers or partner drivers.
+Your personal data is also processed by staff operating outside the EEA who work for us or for one of our suppliers or partner drivers.
 Such staff are engaged in, among other things, the fulfilment of your booking, the processing of your payment details and the provision of support services.
 We will take all steps reasonably necessary to ensure that your personal data is treated securely and in accordance with this policy.

 The security of your personal data